KSTAR12163/lqg-macroscopic-coherence/docs/researcher_IMPLEMENTATION.md

 ---

-## Gemini 2.5 Pro's Interpretation: The "Decoherence-Accelerated" Paradox
+## researcher's Interpretation: The "Decoherence-Accelerated" Paradox

 ### Observation from v0.3